somhi/PCXT_DeMiSTify/deca_mist/README.md

 ![pinout_deca](pinout_deca.png)

-Mouse, joystick, MIDI are not used in this core
+MIDI is not used in this core

 UART port is required to be used to load the OS through the serdrive app.